Standard decomposition of expansive ergodically supported dynamics: Quasigroups and weak quasigroups

-Let $G$ be a set and let $*$ be a binary operation on $G$.
-We say that $*$ is a {\it quasigroup operation} if $*$ is left and right cancelable.
 If, in addition, $G$ is a topological space and $*$ is continuous, we say that $*$ is a {\em topological quasigroup operation}.
-For the case when $G$ is finite the quasigroup operation $*$ is associated to a Latin square.
-Furthermore, it is easy to check that if for any $g\in G$ it follows that $g*G=G$ (which always occurs if $G$ is finite), then $*$ is an associative quasigroup operation if and only if $*$ is a group operation.
+For the case when $G$ is finite quasigroup, the multiplication table for $*$ is a Latin square (that is, it has no repetition of elements on each row and on each column).
+Furthermore, it is easy to check that if for any $g\in G$ it follows that $g*G=G*g=G$ (which always occurs if $G$ is finite), then $*$ is an associative quasigroup operation if and only if $*$ is a group operation.

-For a finite set $G$, we will say that $s:G\to G$ is a translation on $G$, if given any $x\in G$ we have that $G=\{s^k(x): k=0,\ldots, \# G-1\}$, where $\# G$ denotes the cardinality of $G$.
-The following theorem gives a sufficient and necessary condition on the cardinality of a finite set $G$ for the existence of quasigroup operations on $G$ for which a given translation is an automorphism.
+For a finite set $G$, we say that $s:G\to G$ is a cyclic permutation on $G$, if given any $x\in G$ we have that $G=\{s^k(x): k=0,\ldots, \# G-1\}$, where $\# G$ denotes the cardinality of $G$.
+The following lemma gives a sufficient and necessary condition on the cardinality of a finite set $G$ for the existence of quasigroup operations on $G$ for which a given cyclic permutation is an automorphism.

-\begin{lem} Given a finite set $G$ and a translation $s:G\to G$, there exists a quasigroup operation $*$ on $G$ for which $s$ is an automorphism if and only if $G$ has a odd quantity of elements. \end{lem}
+\begin{lem} Given a finite set $G$ and a cyclic permutation $s:G\to G$, there exists a quasigroup operation $*$ on $G$ for which $s$ is an automorphism if and only if the cardinality of $G$ is odd. \end{lem}